Probate: Post-Death Planning

 Example 1: Grandchildren Born After the Will Was Signed

-Example 2: Estranged Beneficiary
+Example 2: Wrong Beneficiary Designations

 Addressing Post-Death Planning Concern